nvaccess/nvda/devDocs/startupShutdown.md

 These notes are aimed at developers, wishing to understand technical aspects of the NVDA start and exit.

-1. No more than one NVDA process instance should be running time.
+1. No more than one NVDA process instance should be running at the same time.
 Interactions with itself could cause severe issues, some (non-exhaustive list) examples of sub-systems where this would be a problem:
    - NVDA config files
    - Global (OS level) keyboard hook
    - Changed / incompatible in-process code